 How does the program work?

 The Peak Performance program is designed to be a flexible online program, allowing students to work in the comfort of their own home on a schedule that's convenient to them.
-We match students with coaches who have similar degree interests and walk them through connecting to our online environment.
+We match students with coaches who have similar degree paths and interests and walk them through connecting to our online environment.

-During weekly appointments, the math coach assesses completed homework, discusses problems the student might need help with and provides motivation and encouragement to help keep the student moving forward.
+During weekly appointments, the math coach assesses completed homework, discusses math problems the student might need help with and provides motivation and encouragement to help keep the student moving forward.
 The student and Math Coach will work together to help set up an individualized schedule that allows the student to meet their academic goals.

 Who are the Math Coaches?